 The following graph is the same as the RSA graph from above without the section 83(b) election.

-Gus was granted an RSU when the FMV of the RSU was $1.
-Since he doesn’t receive any shares when the RSU is granted, he is not responsible for paying taxes on that $1.
+Gus’ RSU was granted when the FMV was $10.
+Since he doesn’t receive any shares when the RSU is granted, he is not responsible for paying taxes on that $10.
 The taxable gain is $0 on the grant date.

-Remember that RSUs often have multiple vesting conditions; in the example above, we assume Gus’s RSU only has time-based vesting.
+Remember that RSUs often have multiple vesting conditions; in the example above, we assumed Gus’ RSU only had time-based vesting.
 Now, let’s look at how a liquidation condition affects his RSU taxes:

-Gus will be taxed when the time-based vesting AND liquidation requirements are satisfied.
-He will pay ordinary income tax on the entire value of his RSU ($10) at the liquidation event because he sells the RSU shares at the same time they vest.
+Gus decides to sell his RSU at the same time it vests.
+He will be taxed when the time-based vesting AND liquidation requirements are satisfied.
+He’ll pay ordinary income tax on the entire value of his RSU ($18) when he sells.

 Recap: RSAs vs. RSUs

-The chart above outlines the key differences between RSAs and RSUs.
+The chart above outlines the key differences between Restricted Stock Awards and Restricted Stock Units.
 To recap:

-- Purchasing restricted stock: RSAs are paid for on the grant date.
-RSUs are not paid for.
+- Purchasing restricted stock: RSAs are purchased on the grant date.
+RSUs are not purchased.

 - Vesting: RSAs usually have time-based vesting conditions.
 RSUs often have multiple vesting conditions until the employee owns the shares outright.